 Fill out this form and send to Tom Cytron-Hysom.
 He will send it to the Virtual Task Force, which will make recommendations to the state ABE staff.
 The VTF bases its recommendations on many factors, including quality of curricula, whether there is a reasonable means of calculating proxy hour equivalents, whether similar platforms have already been approved, level of statewide interest in the platform, availability of resources such as superusers and and training to support the platform, and reporting functions within the platform.

 No. The MDE ABE policy states, "Proxy Contact Hours can only be granted once per ABE student per distance learning curriculum unit.
 Once Proxy Contact Hours have been counted for a learner completing a distance learning unit, the learner cannot be given credit for the same unit again at a future time.
 This means a learner can go back and review units, but he/she cannot generate additional Proxy Hours for that same unit."
+However, this primarily applies to the NON-time on task DL platforms, like the DVD series, or I-pathways, for example.
+For the DL platfroms which collect proxy hours based on time on task, this doesn't apply.
+Look for an update to the DL policy coming soon.

 No. Tools must be approved by MDE based on applications that come from the field and are approved by the Virtual Task Force.

-There are three: Table A, Total Enrollment and Contact Hours – Distance Learning, includes all DL hours; Table 4c, Educational Gains and Attendance for Participants in Distance Education, shows outcomes for adult learners with at least 50% of their total hours in distance learning; and Distance Learning and Student Completion and Post-test Rates (under Program Reports) can be set to show data for students with any number of DL proxy hours.
+There are three: Table A, Total Enrollment and Contact Hours – Distance Learning, includes only DL hours; Table 4c, Educational Gains and Attendance for Participants in Distance Education, shows outcomes for adult learners with at least 50% of their total hours in distance learning; and Distance Learning and Student Completion and Post-test Rates (under Program Reports) can be set to show data for students with any number of DL proxy hours.

 Superusers, who may know of programs using the platform for which they provide information and support are listed for most platforms in the Approved DL Platforms section of the website.
 We do not now have reports showing statewide usage of platforms by program, but are discussing this possibility with the MDE ABE office.